shekelyan/sampleiterator/README.md

 # Errata / Corrections

-The original manuscript (http://proceedings.mlr.press/v130/shekelyan21a/shekelyan21a.pdf) had an off-by-one error:
+The original manuscript (http://proceedings.mlr.press/v130/shekelyan21a/shekelyan21a.pdf) had an off-by-one error in the implementation of Vitter's algorithm A for step 3:

 * p.6, Code 1, l.10, "max(N-i,1)" instead of "N-i" to suppress ZeroDivisionError
 * p.6, Code 1, l.27, "(n-s-1)" instead of "(n-s)"